4 year old • Male • 68 lbs

-Hugo Lionheart is a very muscular young boy, solid and athletic.
-His coat is red, and he has a subtle black face mask, mostly white on his muzzle and under his chin, and a white star on his chest.
-Hugo has a scar on the top of his nose.
-He has a bit of a third eyelid visible on his left side, but nothing that hinders him or needs correcting, per the vet.
+Hugo Lionheart is the most handsome young boy, solid and athletic.
+His coat is red, and he has a subtle black face mask, with a white star on his chest.
 His left ear always flops to the right, which adds more character to his already endearing and expressive face!

 Hugo Lionheart loves love!

-He has the best of the classic pit bull personality: very friendly and affectionate, confident, playful, and extremely intelligent.
-In true bully fashion, he is very trainable--especially with some tasty treats or a squeaky toy.
-He is wonderfully eager to please, especially after a good run and play session.
+He has such a fantastic personality: very friendly and affectionate, curious, playful, and extremely intelligent.
+Hugo is wonderfully eager to please, especially after a good play session and with some good treats.

-He doesn't seem to understand why his size might be an obstacle to being a lapdog, and enjoys a good full body hug!
-As he could easily knock someone over, we only allow laps and hugs on invite :).
+He doesn't seem to understand why his size might be an obstacle to being a lapdog, and enjoys a good full body hug.
+As Hugo could easily knock someone over, we only allow laps and hugs on invite :).

-Hugo prefers to be with his people, but does very well in his crate without anxiety for up to four hours at a time.
-He rarely barks, but sometimes 'talks' to get your attention!
+Hugo prefers to be with his people, but does very well in his crate without anxiety for 4-5 hours at a time.
+He rarely barks, but sometimes kind of talks to get your attention.

 IAR subsidizes post-adoption professional training with Jane Marshall (www.cheerydogs.com) to encourage a life-long and successful bond between the dog and the adopter.
 Group classes for puppies and adult dogs are provided at a substantial discount to IAR adopters.